ErrorTzy/writings/papers/PhDApps/Draft_3_outline.md

 We do have a strong intuition about fundamentality.
 For example, objectively, atoms are more fundamental than tables.
 And saying what grounds what is indeed a part of our ordinary speech.
 Therefore, it should not be dismissed as altogether unintelligible.
 Therefore, the fundamentality project, esp. grounding, is supposed to be a promising project, like modality.

+(robust realist about fundamentality--not necessarily grounding.
+Small-g grounding, plexiology are roughly synonym for "fundamentality"...I take the word fundamentality because usually people think fundamentality itself can be further analyzed by concepts like grounding, building, naturalness or ontological priority. )

 However, it has been 20 years but almost no further consensus has been achieved, apart from the original, well-motivated intuition that something is less fundamental than, and not over and above the another.
 What is the source of this impass?

 The requirement for worldliness and objectivity.